 For more info on how to do all of the above activities in La Fortuna, check out my more detailed guide to Things to do in La Fortuna & Arenal including how to take the scenic trip to Monteverde.

 If you’re in Costa Rica to exercise your adrenaline, head to Monteverde.
 This part of Costa Rica is adventure park central and a playground for all things fast and fun.
 Even if you’re not so keen on extreme sports, Monteverde is a lush area of cloud forest where you can take beautiful walks and generally enjoy the cooler air mountain.

 Things to do in Monteverde

-- Go zip-lining – for me this was the single best thing to do in Costa Rica.
+- Go zip-lining – for me this was the single best thing I did when I was in Costa Rica.
 There are plenty of adventure parks to choose between.
-I’ve got more details comparing them in my guide to Monteverde here.
+I’ve got more details comparing them in my guide to Monteverde.

 - Hike in the cloud forest – there are a few forest reserves to choose from.
 Otherwise, most of the adventure parks are set within the cloud forest and offer a chance to walk a trail or two while you’re there.

 - Visit the hanging bridges – if you don’t have time to visit the hanging bridges in Arenal, don’t worry – Monteverde has you covered.
 Although Arenal has more bridges, the ones in Monteverde will be experience enough for most.